danielyu2003/danielyu2003.github.io/content/about/_index.md

 <h1>About<br></h1>
 <br>
 <p>
-My name is Daniel Yu.
-Among other things, I write software and like thinking about ways of improving our world.
-I want this site to be a place where I can share and store my thoughts on software development, cybernetics (the study of systems), and anything else that seems interesting or important enough to put down.<br>
+Welcome to my blog!
+My name's Daniel, and I like writing code and thinking about ways to improve our world.
+I want this site to be a place where I can store my thoughts on software development, cybernetics (the study of systems), and anything else that seems interesting or important enough to share.<br>
 <br>

 <img src="profile.png" alt="Original photo by The New York Public Library" style="max-width:300px; float: left; margin-right: 25px;">